-By definition, beer pong or cup pong is a game in which cups are placed on either side of the table, filled with beer.
-You score by tossing the ball from one corner of the table to the other cups filled with beer, and if you score, your opponent is supposed to drink that cup.
+By definition, beer pong or cup pong is a popular drinking game in which plastic cups are placed on either side of the table, filled with beer.
+You score by tossing the ball from one corner of the table to the opponent’s cup filled with beer, and if you score, your opponent is supposed to drink that cup.

 How to Play Beer Pong: Step-by-Step

 Like mentioned before, beer pong can be played with a different set of rules and regulations.
 A lot of things are similar, like the equipment required to play as well as most of the rules are also the same.

 The setup of the cup pong game is quite easy.
 You arrange around 10-12 cups in a pyramid-like formation on each side of the ping pong table.
 The beer pong distance is measured by the stretch of the table which is around 8 feet, typically, and you can use the standard ping pong table or one of the beer pong tables.

 Once arranged, you fill the cups with around 18oz or 16oz of beer.
 For children, you can change the format of the game by filling the cups with water; water pong is also quite common!
 You can, of course, change the amount of liquid as per your liking, it is not fixed.

 In addition to cups and a table, you will also require a ping pong ball.

 Beer Pong Bounce: What does it mean & How Does it Work?

 There are conflicting beliefs over the inclusion of bounce.
 Some people prefer pinging the ball directly into the cup, others believe that it should technically bounce before landing in the cup.

 Owing to its popularity, there are a set of official rules.
 We include the significant ones and you can search up all of the remaining ones, here.